Fairlay/Bitcoin-Betting/README.md

 ## Double spends

 In case of double spends, the nodes that have conflicting states will stop sharing conflicting transactions with each other.
-In such a "chain split" event the node operator will either manually decide the correct state or automatically follow a majority vote.
+In such a "chain split" event the node operator will either manually decide the correct state or automatically follow a majority vote based on the node's settings.
 The votes are weighted based on the funds staked in the user account that is associated with a node.

+## Pruining and faster syncing

+Bitcoin Betting nodes are regulary saving the current state of the node.
+This will allow a node operator to sync his node from a certain state instead of having to process and verify all Storage Units from inception.
+Also this will enable pruining of the ledger if it should become necessary.